Defending The Bultaco Honor

 C. Replace the spanish Pirelli front knobby right away with a Metzeler Unicross or Pirelli MT16.
 It could save your teeth!
 The Duro HF905 is a good cheap front tire I have also used.

 D. Don't use synthetic oil for the clutch or gearbox!
 Synthetic oil has additives that will eat at the seals, plus the clutch will start slipping!
-Just some cheap crude oil from the auto parts store works fine.
+Just some cheap 75w90 crude oil in the gearbox.
+For the clutch, Type-F (Ford) ATF works better than motor oil.
+Your clutch plates will last longer!
+If you have Honda seals in your forks, you can use Type-F ATF for them too.
+ATF mixed 50/50 with diesel oil is the ultimate rust remover!
+I love ATF!

 E. Replace the leaky Betor fork seals with ones for an Honda SL350.
 Either use 2 seals in each leg, or cut the old seals down for a shim.